SAFEGUARDING OF TICKETS

 Light fires or set off fireworks or flares.

 Trade or sell anything unless you have a written Vendor Agreement with us.
-This includes but is not limited to alcohol, food, wares and personal items of any nature.
+This includes but is not limited to alcohol, food, goods and personal items of any nature.
 Anyone discovered trading without a Vendor Agreement will automatically have their ticket cancelled and they will be requested to vacate the property, failing which they will be removed.

 THE RIGHT OF ADMISSION IS, AT ALL TIMES, RESERVED BY THE ORGANISERS